At CES, Toyota revealed plans to build a prototype “city” of the future on a 175-acre site at the base of Mt. Fuji in Japan.

 Consider that household remedy a temporary fix until you can get your car battery replaced.

 3. “Check Engine” Light Indication

+Other than popping the hood for visual signs, there are several other indications that your battery is headed for its inevitable doom.
 Most people don’t realize that the check engine light serves as a notice of battery issues.
 Often times, your engine’s troubles are a direct correlation to the lack of power coming from the battery.

 That could show problems such as the life of the car battery or just be an indication of corrosion that’s blocking the flow from the battery to your car engine.

 Either way, take it to your trusted car mechanic as soon as you possibly can.

 4. Trust Your Nose